mapbox/batfish/README.md

 - `build`: Build the static site.
 - `serve-static`: Serve the static site.

-All will look for your configuration module in the current working directory or where you specify with the `--config` option.
+All commands will look for your configuration module in the current working directory or where you point with the `--config` option.

 For more details, run `batfish --help`.